 Containerizing Applications – How Kubernetes Changed the Game

 But using containers and Kubernetes alone does not make your applications Cloud Native.
-It is all about the way to build your software to be resilient, fault-tolerant and change-tolerant with consistency.
+It is all about the way to build your software to be resilient, fault-tolerant, and change-tolerant with consistency.

 The Cloud Native Landscape

 Now organizations no longer have to do the same.
-Some of the management that used to fall on team members can be shifted to platforms like VMware Tanzu, OpenShift or managed Kubernetes services from Azure Kubernetes, Amazon EKS, or Google Kubernetes Engine.
+Some of the management that used to fall on team members can be shifted to platforms like VMware Tanzu, OpenShift, or managed Kubernetes services from Azure Kubernetes, Amazon EKS, or Google Kubernetes Engine.

 Organizations today also have fast lane access to Cloud Native by utilizing Serverless offerings and channeling their focus to developing applications to solve business problems.
-Serverless offerings like Azure Functions, AWS Lambdas, & Azure Container Apps can help orgs understand load patterns and get an overview on spending.
+Serverless offerings like Azure Functions, AWS Lambdas, & Azure Container Apps can help orgs understand load patterns and get an overview of spending.
 Who wants to spend more than their current state?
 No one, right?